 What’s more, is that these bees have very fuzzy legs, whereas the bumblebee has smooth legs.
 The fuzziness of the carpenter bee’s legs is similar to the cuckoo bumblebee, which many argue is not a true Bombus.

 The carpenter bee abdomen is also fairly large when compared to the bumblebee.
 It’s very thick and heavy looking, and you’ll likely notice the lack of stinger.
 Although female carpenter bees can sting, they don’t usually venture out of the nest.

 Males, on the other hand, don’t have a stinger, and these are the most common to spot.
 Instead of stinging, they’ll use their loud buzz and size to intimidate potential intruders.

 This is where it gets interesting.
 Bumblebees and carpenter bees lead completely different lives.
 One of them prefers to live alone, away from other bees, while the other depends on workers; let’s find out more.

 You may already know this, but bumblebees are eusocial, which means that they live together in colonies, which are ruled by a queen.
-Although bumblebees are social insects, their colonies aren’t as large as the honeybees’ colony.
+Although bumblebees are social insects, their colonies aren’t as large as the honeybees’ colonies.